ActualLab/Fusion.Samples/docs/tutorial/Part12.md

 We quickly concluded that if we want to implement all of this on top of any other transport (e.g. gRPC or SignalR), we'll effectively end up using it as a pure message delivery channel.
 In other words, all we need is an abstraction for a message delivery channel, which can be backed by any transport you like.

-And this is exactly what `Stl.Rpc` is:
+And this is exactly what `ActualLab.Rpc` is:
 - An abstraction allowing you to share and consume remote services
 - Which has all 6 properties listed above
 - And uses `Channel<RpcMessage>` under the hood, so it is transport-independent.

 The only transport implementation we have now is WebSockets, but we'll definitely add more options in future - e.g. [WebTransport](https://developer.mozilla.org/en-US/docs/Web/API/WebTransport) is certainly on our list.
 WebSockets were implemented first mainly due to their ubiquitous support plus the fact you can't block WebSocket connections running on top of HTTPS.

-Besides that, `Stl.Rpc` is extremely fast.
+Besides that, `ActualLab.Rpc` is extremely fast.
 More likely than not it's the fastest transport available on .NET right now.
-We'll back this claim with some actual benchmarks later, but benchmarks of `Stl.Rpc` alone in Fusion test suite show that:
+We'll back this claim with some actual benchmarks later, but benchmarks of `ActualLab.Rpc` alone in Fusion test suite show that:
 - It pushes through ~ 300,000 calls per second over a single local WebSocket connection and utilizing ~20% CPU on Ryzen Threadripper 3960X on this test
-- This means the same server alone would serve ~ 3,000,000 RPC calls per second, assuming that typically `Stl.Rpc` client does slightly more than what server does for a given call, + we can scale the load to 100% by adding more WebSocket connections.
+- This means the same server alone would serve ~ 3,000,000 RPC calls per second, assuming that typically `ActualLab.Rpc` client does slightly more than what server does for a given call, + we can scale the load to 100% by adding more WebSocket connections.

 This is **125,000 RPS per core** (or 62,500, if we count virtual hyper-threaded cores).
 And nearly any gRPC benchmark you can find (e.g. [this one](https://www.nexthink.com/blog/comparing-grpc-performance)) shows that any number above 50K RPS is quite an achievement.

-And this is at least 10x higher RPS compared to RESTful APIs of pre-`Stl.Rpc` versions of Fusion.
+And this is at least 10x higher RPS compared to RESTful APIs of pre-`ActualLab.Rpc` versions of Fusion.

-## Can I use `Stl.Rpc` alone / without Fusion?
+## Can I use `ActualLab.Rpc` alone / without Fusion?

 Absolutely.

 ### On both server and client sides:

 #1.
-Reference `Stl.Rpc` NuGet package
+Reference `ActualLab.Rpc` NuGet package

 #2.
 Register its services in `IServiceCollection`:
 ```